finalv2/cwp-decap-test/resources/safety-plan-template.md

 tags:
   - resource
   - prevention
+description: Worksheet for youth to fill out to identify supportive people, services, and behaviors in case of an emergency.
 ---

-Worksheet for youth to fill out to identify supportive people, services, and behaviors in case of an emergency.